Surprise! As big guns falter, unexpected table-toppers emerge across Europe’s top football leagues

 |0

 Bundesliga is perhaps a bit more on the expected lines but Bayern Munich not being on top of the league is a bit of a surprise considering the way they ended last season destroying each and every team that came in their path.
-The European champions were stunned 4-1 Hoffenheim this season and since have not been at their best.
+The European champions were stunned 4-1 by Hoffenheim this season and since have not been at their best.

 Borussia Dortmund were also beaten by Ausburg but have been playing decent football otherwise.